 By her fifth month, your dog is done with her puppy vaccines and ready to socialize with other canines of all walks of life (and their people, too).
-Take your pup out often and sign up for puppy socials if you can.
-You'll meet like-minded folk who you may wind up planning puppy play dates with.
+Take your 5-month-old puppy out often and sign up for puppy socials if you can.
+You’ll meet like-minded folk who you may wind up planning puppy play dates with.
 The impressions made on your dog by her environment at this stage are vital to how she perceives the world later in life.
 Your puppy will be developing her play style at around this time as well, and you may notice the play becoming a little rougher, with a few nips, growls and humping, as your dog rehearses for her adult role.
 That said, it is also time to think about getting your pet spayed or neutered.

 » Curbing Your Puppy’s ‘Adolescent Urges’